But when the SaaS world met digital marketing, a new branch of marketing was born: growth marketing.

 This shift enabled software providers to offer their products as online services rather than physical products.
 And thus, the subscription-based model for SaaS was born.
 Under this model, customers pay a recurring fee, typically monthly or annually, to access a product or service.

 For non-SaaS businesses, this could mean offering exclusive memberships, regular product deliveries, or ongoing service packages.
-Take Dollar Shave Club, for example.
+Take Dollar Shave Club, one of the pioneers in D2C marketing, for example.
 Their viral video marketing campaign wasn’t what made the brand successful.
 Indeed, it was a valuable piece of the puzzle but the affordable subscription model for an item with recurring purchases (razor blades) was what made DSC a success story and revolutionized the whole industry.

 At the end of the day, thanks to these kinds of models, it’s easier to build a consistent revenue which is vital for a healthy business.
 Not only that but subscription-based models can also build a loyal customer base that values the convenience and exclusivity of the service.